noyqdave/accounting-ledger-service/docs/practices-guide.md

 3. **Refactor**: Improve code quality while keeping tests green
    - Clean up code, remove duplication, improve naming
    - Ensure all tests still pass

+### 2. Test-Accompanied Development (Used in This Project)

+#### ✅ **Test-Accompanied Development Approach**
+A workflow where tests and implementation are written in close pairing, with the intent and acceptance criteria established in the test before implementation, but without requiring a failed test run before writing production code.

+**Core Rule (Non-Negotiable)**: The test must be written before the implementation that satisfies it, behavior must be verified by running the test, and test intent must be clearly expressed.

+**Why This Works with AI-Assisted Development**:
+- AI can quickly generate minimal code that satisfies a specified test intent
+- The cost of "red first" is higher than its cognitive benefit in many modern environments
+- You still define expected behavior before writing implementation code
+- The test still constrains the implementation
+- You still verify correctness with the test

+**Risks and Mitigations**:
+- **Risk**: You may not see false negatives early (typo in test may be hidden)
+- **Mitigation**: Run tests frequently, especially after AI-generated code
+- **Risk**: Testing feedback is delayed if you batch changes
+- **Mitigation**: Run tests after each small batch of changes
+- **Risk**: You might get false confidence if AI code looks right but doesn't satisfy intended behavior
+- **Mitigation**: Always verify tests pass and check that they test the right behavior

 #### ❌ **Anti-Pattern**
 ```java